Generic selectors

 • All graduates of FRCS must attend FRCS full-time their senior year.
 Full-time is defined as anyone taking 6-8 classes (five of which must be core classes) and paying full-time tuition.
 Those students choosing to take a la cart classes, can take up to 4 classes, but will not receive a diploma from FRCS.

-• High school students must be enrolled in at least 5 core classes at FRCS (equaling 2.5 Carnegie units each semester) to qualify for honor roll, valedictorian, salutatorian, National Honor Society, homecoming/prom royalty, and participation in athletics.
+• High school students must be enrolled in at least 5 core classes at FRCS (equaling 2.5 Carnegie units each semester) to qualify for honor roll, valedictorian, salutatorian, National Honor Society, homecoming/prom royalty, or participate in AWE, J-Term, and Practicum.
 Core courses include Bible, language arts, history, math, science, and foreign language.

 • Honors graduates are those who have met the academic requirements for the Honors graduation track, have a minimum cumulative weighted GPA of 3.5 and are in good behavioral standing.
-The Honors Track requires that students take a combination of 4 Honors/AP with a minimum of one AP course.
+The Honors Track requires that students take a combination of 4 Honors/AP/CCP with a minimum of one AP or one CCP course.

 • Graduating seniors will only receive a final transcript if all fees are paid and tuition is current.